Admission to the MA International Relations.

 Contemporary labour issues deal with debates on the division of labour (including the global division of labour) and industrial relations (the vertical relationship between capitalists/managers and workers).
 In this respect, trade unions are important actors and their role in the realm of labour will be also analysed.

 Labour, production and industrial relations are greatly affected by information technology.
 Hence the course also covers the transformations in the world of work generated by the digital revolution or involution.

 Finally, labour has an international dimension.
-The International Labour Organisation is the main United Nations body that deals with labour and its global governance.
-Other international organisations also have an important impact on workers and employers alike.
+The International Labour Organisation (ILO) is the main United Nations body that deals with labour and the global governance of labour.
+Other international organisations (including umbrella trade union organisations) also have an important impact on workers and employers alike.
 In addition, employers and workers have their own dedicated international organisations.